Gangubai Hangal: Musical career

 Hangal's mother's family was considered to be of low social status and for women of her generation singing was not considered appropriate employment; Hangal struggled against this prejudice and made a career.
 She performed all over India and for All India Radio stations until 1945.
 Hangal had initially performed light classical genres, including bhajan and thumri, but concentrated on khyal.

 Later, however, she refused to sing light classical, saying she sang only ragas.
 Hangal served as honorary music professor of the Karnataka University.
 She gave her last concert in March 2006 to mark her 75th career year.
 Krishna Hangal, her daughter, would often provide her vocal support in concerts.

 Personal life

 Hangal married at age 16 to Gururao Kaulgi, a Brahmin lawyer.
 They had two sons, Narayan Rao and Babu Rao, and one daughter, Krishna, who died from cancer in 2004, aged 75.
 Krishna-bai Hangal, who predeceased her more famous mother, was herself a performing musician who presented concerts.
 Gangubai Hangal had overcome bone marrow cancer in 2003, and died of cardiac arrest at the age of 96, on 21 July 2009, in Hubli, where she resided.
 She had her eyes donated to increase awareness for organ donation.

 Death

-Gangubai died on July 21 in 2009.
+Gangubai died on July 21, 2009.
 The Karnataka state government declared two days of mourning for Hangal.
 A state funeral was announced for 22 July in Hubli by the district commissioner of the Dharwad district.